Tuks Senganga

-Tumelo Kepadisa (born 2 May 1981), better known as Tuks Senganga, is a South African motswako rapper born in Mafikeng, in the former homeland of the Bophuthatswana.
+Tumelo Kepadisa (born 2 May 1981), better known as Tuks Senganga, is a South African motswako rapper born in Mafikeng.
 He frequently performs in indigenous African languages, mostly Setswana.
 Tuks Senganga started writing in 1993, drawing inspiration from everyday issues in his immediate environment.
 His career took off in 2005 with his first album Mafoko A Me.
 This was the album that earned him the Best Hip Hop Album Award at the 12th Annual MTN South African Music Awards (SAMA).

 Career

-A fellow Motswako artist once said "poetry is both lyric and content; one without the other can never be on point".
-These words encapsulate what Tuks is about, paying homage to one of the most critical aspects of the five elements of hip hop for an MC, rhythm and poetry.
-The art of story-telling in Setswana and English started a movement that was later dubbed motswako and is led by people like Tuks for over five years.

-Born Tumelo Kepadisa in 1981 in Mafikeng, Tuks Senganga started writing poetry at the age of 12 having drawn his inspiration from his daily experiences of having grown up in the Bophutatswana homeland during the apartheid regime which was later re-established as the North West Province in South Africa.
-In high school, he started harnessing his hip hop skills, at a time when hip hop was still taboo in South Africa.
+Born Tumelo Kepadisa in 1981 in Mafikeng, Tuks Senganga started writing poetry at the age of 12 having drawn his inspiration from his daily experiences of having grown up in a homeland during the apartheid regime.